smallcloudai/refact/README.md

 Our Ambassadors shared remarkable stories of how they transform weeks of coding into minutes with Refact.ai Agent!

-1️⃣ How Refact.ai built 99.9% of an IoT cloud app [Read](https://www.linkedin.com/posts/refactai_refactai-agent-activity-7308103386451578881-FO23/)
+1️.
+How Refact.ai built 99.9% of an IoT cloud app [Read](https://www.linkedin.com/posts/refactai_refactai-agent-activity-7308103386451578881-FO23/)

-2️⃣ How AI-coded prototypes help UX teams deliver real value [Read](https://medium.com/@siarheimardovich/how-ai-coded-prototypes-help-ux-teams-deliver-real-value-b51eb2ea5167)
+2️.
+How AI-coded prototypes help UX teams deliver real value [Read](https://medium.com/@siarheimardovich/how-ai-coded-prototypes-help-ux-teams-deliver-real-value-b51eb2ea5167)

-3️⃣ 80 hours of building from scratch — instead done in 30 minutes [Read more](https://www.linkedin.com/posts/refactai_refactai-users-stories-activity-7310996174864289793-692-/)
+3️.
+80 hours of building from scratch — instead done in 30 minutes [Read more](https://www.linkedin.com/posts/refactai_refactai-users-stories-activity-7310996174864289793-692-/)

-4️⃣ 3 weeks of waiting for a functional GUI?
+4️.
+3 weeks of waiting for a functional GUI?
 Built in just 14 minutes [Read more](https://www.linkedin.com/posts/refactai_refactai-users-stories-activity-7310996174864289793-692-/)

+5. Built an automated SEO Content Generator in 60 minutes with Refact.ai [Read more](https://refact.ai/blog/2025/automated-seo-content-generator-in-60-minutes/)

 📜 [View Full List of Supported Models](https://docs.refact.ai/supported-models/)